10 Things to do to prepare for traveling to France

 From the Netherlands you can take the Thalys to Paris.
 Thalys runs 10 times a day at top speed from Amsterdam via Schiphol and Rotterdam to Paris.
 The earlier you book, the lower the price.
 The lowest fare from Amsterdam to Paris is €35.
 The price can increase to €135 per ticket.
 Eurostar rides to France from many other countries.

-Travelling to France by car
+Traveling to France by car

 Driving to France from most neighbouring countries (The Netherlands, Belgium, Luxembourg, Germany, Italy, Spain) is no problem at all, as systematic customs and border controls have been abolished within the Schengen area.
 Travellers coming from the United Kingdom can use the ferry port or channel Tunnel.